nprapps/nprapps.github.com/_posts/2018-02-07-newsappdev-elections.markdown

 ## How to apply

-Does this sound like you?, please email [nprapps@npr.org](mailto:nprapps@npr.org) and include your resume, cover letter and GitHub profile.
-Applications are due Friday, February 23, 2018. **The application deadline has been extended.
-Applications are now due Sunday, March 11, 2018 at 11:59pm eastern**.
+Does this sound like you?
+Please email [nprapps@npr.org](mailto:nprapps@npr.org) and include your resume, cover letter and GitHub profile.